PecanProject/betydbdoc-dataentry/trait_insertion_api.md

 1. The date of a trait measurement must be given in a column with one of the following headings.

-    1. If the heading "utc_datetime" is used, the supplied values must conform to one of the following formats: `1918-11-11T10:00:00Z` or `1918-11-11Z`.
+    a.
+If the heading "utc_datetime" is used, the supplied values must conform to one of the following formats: `1918-11-11T10:00:00Z` or `1918-11-11Z`.
 In particular, the time must be given in UTC time (hence the "Z"), and if the time is specified (first format), the letter "T" must separate the date and